Get us in your inbox

 Top Bristol bars

-Wiper & True is Bristol’s newest brewery taproom, and she’s a beauty.
-A lot of thought has gone into this huge new venue near Old Market, with an accessible bar, braille menus, gender-neutral toilets and lots of sustainable credentials – from solar panels to electric car charging points.
-Not only can you sample their tasty beers just metres from where they’re brewed, there’s also a great selection of natural wines, locally-made spirits and non-alcoholic tipples.
+Wiper & True is one of Bristol’s best brewery taprooms, and she’s a beauty.
+A lot of thought has gone into this huge venue near Old Market, with an accessible bar, braille menus, gender-neutral toilets and lots of sustainable credentials – from solar panels to electric car charging points.
+Not only can you sample their tasty beers just metres from where they’re brewed, but there’s also a great selection of natural wines, locally-made spirits and non-alcoholic tipples.

 • Cocktail bars

 As secrets go, a secret room within a secret bar is probably as secret as you could get.
 Hyde & Co may be just off the Clifton Triangle, one of Bristol’s busiest nocturnal thoroughfares, and surrounded on almost all sides by kebab shops, but if you didn’t know it existed, you might walk by it blissfully unaware of the delights within.
-Cocktails dominate but are most certainly not the only drinks here, with bottles of Wild Beer and Burrow Hill cider both making the short journey from Somerset.
+Cocktails dominate but are most certainly not the only drinks here.

 Advertising